top of page

 It's a pivotal fact: Support has always been focused on the wrong thing.

 ITIL covers just two types of support activity.
-Ten others form the ITIL gap, harbouring many operational issues that cannot be eased without Flow Management to overcome them.
+Ten others form the ITIL gap, harbouring many operational issues that cannot be eased much without Flow Management to overcome them.

 The gap is prevalent in most environments - hardware break-fix less-so.